kelsiealopez/MongoliaBirds/README.md

 Code for Emily's thesis

-# README: nf-core/rnaseq Analysis – Beginner’s Guide
+# README: nf-core/rnaseq Analysis

 This document will guide you through preparing data and running the [nf-core/rnaseq](https://nf-co.re/rnaseq/) pipeline to analyze RNA-seq data.
-It assumes you are working on an academic cluster (like SLURM/HPC), but have **no experience with bioinformatics or Linux**.

 ---